solid/solidproject.org/_posts/implement/apps/vocabularies/2019-08-01-14_extended-usage.md

 <iframe src="https://codesandbox.io/embed/my-first-obelisk-collection-1ybvq?fontsize=14" title="my first obelisk collection" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 However, it's not really convenient to manage vocabularies as plain text: it is error-prone, hard to maintain, and unpleasant to read.
-To address this issue, we introduce some helper libraries that enable [publishing your vocabulary as code artifacts](4.2-publish-artifacts), and to [use your vocabulary in your code](5-use).
-We also provide a [quickstart guide to using your vocabulary in code](4-1-quickstart-artifacts).
+To address this issue, we introduce some helper libraries that enable [publishing your vocabulary as code artifacts](/implement/apps/vocabularies/publish/artifacts), and to [use your vocabulary in your code](/implement/apps/vocabularies/code).